DavidSchoeman/ArafehDalmau_MHWs/README.md

 Code was developed over the period 2020–2023.
 Some packages might now be deprecated or are nearing deprecation (e.g., raster).
 As a result, I have subsequently improved some workflows for a follow-on paper and I will update this repo with that improved code once that paper is published.

 # How to use the code
-After downloading the requisite data, the user should run the code chunks sequentially from "1_tos_Regrid_Anom" to "XXX".
+To build the required datasets, it is necessary to pre-process OISST and CMIP6 data.
+After downloading the requisite data (links above), the user should run the code chunks sequentially from "1_tos_Regrid_Anom" to "10_Stack_Rasters.R".
 Each code chunk should produce output (files written to disk) that is used as input in the subsequent chunk(s).

 Note that the folders/directories named in this code pertain to my own setup, and these paths will need to be edited to suit the user's own machine.

+Code chunks "11_Compute_MHW_CumInt_2014_2015.R" and "12_Projected_MHW_Nur.R" use the pre-processed data to extract the observed and projected MHW stats used in this analysis.

-# Fair warning
+# Fair warning about computing resources
 Raw and processed data files (mainly in netCDF format) require several terrabytes of storage space.
+Some routines are also memory intensive, so adjustments to arguments might be needed in the calls to set up parallel processes.
+Finally, depending on processor speed and number of ESMs/scenarios considered, this workflow can take weeks to many weeks to run.
 Do not attempt the workflow before provisioning your machine accordingly.